Free Continence & Catheter Care Supplement

 Nurses must take a positive approach to continence care.

-These are just a few of the issues addressed in this supplement published by BJN:
+The issues addressed in this Continence supplement published by BJN include:

 - The range of non-invasive and minimally invasive incontinence options to support patients

 - How faecal incontinence can be managed effectively within a structured assessment and therapy programme

 - The use of barrier products in the prevention and treatment of Incontinence-associated dermatitis (IAD).